Julcatan/stock-analysis/README.md

 in General:
 ***
 - Through refactoring code becomes easier to understand or read, faster, easier to to update and improve.
-This can save time and money in the future.
+This can save time and money.
 - It helps the author coming back to read the code after a while as well as outside users.
 - Refactoring can make the code more flexibel for other uses.

 - A disadvantage is that with complex code it might not be clear from the beginning how long exactly the completion of the process might take and if there is a solution at all.
-Because of the complexity you might end up spending a lot of time with little improvement in the end.
+The cost of refatocring could offset the advantages of the refactored code.
+  There could be new bugs introduced during the process.

 for the original VBA script:
 ***